Cargolux: History

 service from Luxembourg to Zhengzhou in Henan.
+According to the Dutch OSINT platform Datenna, Henan Civil Aviation's stake in Cargolux leads to a high risk of state influence on Cargolux by the Chinese government.
 In 2017, Cargolux entered into a joint venture with Henan Civil Aviation Development and Investment to create Henan Cargo Airlines, and holds a 25% stake in the operation.

 On 17 September 2011 Cargolux announced that it would not accept the first two Boeing 747-8F aircraft it had ordered, scheduled for delivery within a few days, due to "unresolved contractual issues between Boeing and [the airline]" concerning the aircraft.

 After resolving their contractual issues, Boeing handed over the first 747-8F to Cargolux in Everett, Washington on 12 October 2011.
 The freighter then flew to Seattle–Tacoma International Airport and picked up cargo before flying to Luxembourg.

+In 2019, Cargolux sponsored a flight for two Beluga whales from China to a marine wildlife sanctuary in Iceland, in partnership with the Sea Life Trust and the Whale and Dolphin Conservation.

 Cargo 2000 — an industry group within the International Air Transport Association (IATA) consisting of some 80 major airlines, freight forwarders, ground handling agents, trucking companies and IT providers — announced on 15 March 2012 at its annual general meeting, that Cargolux Airlines International S.A. had gained Cargo 2000 platinum membership status.

-In June, 2020, Cargolux and Unilode extended their partnership with a new agreement.
+In June 2020, Cargolux and Unilode extended their partnership with a new agreement.

+In 2022, Cargolux sold its remaining shares in CHAMP Cargosystems to SITA.

+Cargolux inaugurated a new aerial firefighting business unit in 2024, which will operate a fleet of 12 aircraft, three of which have already been delivered.
+Also in 2024, Cargolux and Norwegian Air Shuttle signed a contract for more than 140,000 tonnes of e-SAF (e-Sustainable Aviation Fuel) to be supplied by Norsk e-Fuel from 2026.

 Destinations

-Cargolux covers 90 destinations, and 70 of which are served on scheduled all-cargo flights as of 2018.
+Cargolux covers 90 destinations, 70 of which are served on scheduled all-cargo flights as of 2018.